mantidproject/mantid/docs/source/algorithms/LinkedUBs-v1.rst

 continuity of the indexing of reflections throughout reciprocal space allowing for grouping of reflections and refinement.

-On chopper instruments such as WISH, when the sample is lowered into the blockhouse there is no possibility to adjust its position.
+On chopper instruments, when the sample is lowered into the blockhouse there is often no possibility to adjust its position.
 When rotating the crystal via the goniometer, since the crystal is likely not centred exactly, the predicted peaks from the initial UB often do not capture the data.
-This algorithm performs a U matrix correction as well as consistently indexing the peaks resulting in a linked peaks table that well describes the data and is consistent with the initial sample orientation which can be used for integration of single crystal reflections.
+As well as consistently indexing the peaks, the algorithm also effectively carries out a U matrix correction that accounts for sample miscentering.
+Use of this algorithm will result in a seperate UB matrix for each orientation which can then be used for integration.

-The algorithm requires a set of predicted peaks that have been generated from the initial UB via gonioemter rotation, a set of observed (found) peaks, and the lattice parameters in order to calculate the B matrix.
+The algorithm requires a set of predicted peaks that have been generated from the initial UB via goniometer rotation, a set of observed (found) peaks, and the lattice parameters in order to calculate the B matrix.
 A search within a Q-envelope is carried out in which all peaks within the envelope are screened as potential 'matches' to the observed peaks by comparing dspacing values.